 We are also dependent on suppliers to develop new models and products to meet our development roadmaps.
 If our suppliers do not meet our requirements or timetable in product development, our business could suffer.
+61 a few customers

+Customer dependency

 3. Partners (continued) 4.
-People A high percentage of net sales is derived from Our business and future success depend on our ability to manage the growth of our organization and attract and retain a sufficient number of adequately educated and skilled employees a few customers Risk category: Risk category: Customer dependency Human resources, Knowledge management, Organizational effectiveness Historically, we have sold a substantial number of lithography Our business success depends significantly on our ability to attract As a result of the uniqueness and complexity of our technology, Our organization has grown significantly in recent years.
-We may be systems to a limited number of customers.
-Customer concentration and retain employees, including a large number of highly qualified qualified engineers capable of working on our systems are scarce and unable to effectively manage, monitor and control our employees, can increase because of continuing consolidation in the professionals.
-Competition for talent is intense and has intensified in generally not available from other industries or companies.
-We invest facilities, operations and other resources.
-Our rapid growth driven recent years.
-Continuing to attract sufficient numbers of qualified semiconductor manufacturing industry.
-In addition, although the a significant amount in educating and training our employees to work by strong customer demand has put pressure on our organization applications part of our holistic lithography solutions constitutes an increasing portion of our revenue, a significant portion of those customers are the same customers as those for our systems.
+People A high percentage of net sales is derived from Our business and the sales is derived from

+Our business and future success depend on our ability to manage the growth of our organization and attract and retain a sufficient number of adequately educated and skilled employees

+Human resources, Knowledge management, Organizational effectiveness

+Historically, we have sold a substantial number of lithography systems to a limited number of customers.
+Customer concentration can increase because of continuing consolidation in the semiconductor manufacturing industry.
+In addition, although the applications part of our holistic lithography solutions constitutes an increasing portion of our revenue, a significant portion of those customers are the same customers as those for our systems.
 Consequently, while the identity of our largest customers may vary from year to year, sales may remain concentrated among relatively few customers in any particular year.

-The recognized total net sales to our largest customer amounted to €8,772.9 million, or 31.8% of total net sales in 2023, compared with 7,046.9 million, or 33.3% of total net sales in 2022.
+The recognized total net sales to our largest customer amounted to \in 8,772.9 million, or 31.8% of total net sales in 2023, compared with 7,046.9 million, or 33.3% of total net sales in 2022.
 In 2023, 53.9% of total net sales were made to two customers.
 The loss of any significant customer or any significant reduction or delay in orders by such a customer may have a material adverse effect on our business, financial condition and results of operations.

-employees to meet our growing needs will remain a challenge.
-Our business has grown significantly and the risk of not being able to attract, onboard and retain gualified personnel increases as our business grows.
+Our business success depends significantly on our ability to attract and retain employees, including a large number of highly qualified professionals.
+Competition for talent is intense and has intensified in recent years.
+Continuing to attract sufficient numbers of qualified employees to meet our growing needs will remain a challenge.
+Our business has grown significantly and the risk of not being able to attract, onboard and retain qualified personnel increases as our business grows.

 Our R&D programs require a large number of qualified employees.
 If we are unable to attract sufficient numbers of such employees, this could affect our ability to conduct R&D on a timely basis.
 The loss of key employees for unexpected reasons such as resignation or longterm illness is also a risk.

-on our systems and their retention is a critical success factor for us.
+As a result of the uniqueness and complexity of our technology, qualified engineers capable of working on our systems are scarce and generally not available from other industries or companies.
+We invest a significant amount in educating and training our employees to work on our systems and their retention is a critical success factor for us.

 The increasing complexity of our products results in a longer learning curve for new and existing employees and suppliers.
-Our suppliers face similar risks in attracting and retaining gualified employees, including those in connection with programs that will support our R&D programs and technology developments.
+Our suppliers face similar risks in attracting and retaining qualified employees, including those in connection with programs that will support our R&D programs and technology developments.
 If our suppliers are unable to attract and retain qualified employees, this could impact our R&D programs or delivery of components to us.

-and employee well-being.
+Our organization has grown significantly in recent years.
+We may be unable to effectively manage, monitor and control our employees, facilities, operations and other resources.
+Our rapid growth driven by strong customer demand has put pressure on our organization and employee well-being.
 This may negatively impact the efficiency of our operations, our ability to comply with laws and regulations and our reputation as an employer.